 Logo Decentralized Social Network

-The question asked very often: What’s a difference between Moera and other decentralized social networks that already exist?
+A question that is asked very often is: What’s the difference between Moera and other decentralized social networks that already exist?
 Why was it needed to create another one?

-There is no much sense to make comparison to every social network one-by-one.
-So let’s highlight the strongest points that give Moera advantage over the popular solutions that exist in decentralized world.
+There is not much sense in comparing Moera to every social network one by one.
+So let’s highlight the strongest points that give Moera an advantage over the popular solutions that exist in the decentralized world.

 Personal node

 A popular approach for decentralization is to build the network as a federation of small communities — pods that have their own rules.
-A new user should first find a pod that accepts new members and register a new account at it.
-From now and then the user’s network name will be bound to the pod, his social connections will be limited by connections of the pod itself and most of the social life will happen inside the pod.
+A new user should first find a pod that accepts new members and register a new account there.
+From then on, the user’s network name will be bound to the pod, their social connections will be limited by the pod’s own connections, and most of their social life will happen inside the pod.
 And since the pod keeps the account and is responsible for authentication, migration from the pod means losing the name, social connections and probably all the data.

 And if a user prefers to use their personal server as a node, Moera software makes the installation process as easy as possible.